Berlusconi seeks confidence vote, expects to win

-ROME Italian Prime Minister Silvio Berlusconi on Thursday called a vote of confidence in his government, saying a collapse of his centre-right coalition now would be catastrophic for the country and its economy.
+ROME Italian Prime Minister Silvio Berlusconi on Thursday called a vote of confidence in his government, saying a collapse of his center-right coalition now would be catastrophic for the country and its economy.

 In an impassioned address to parliament, he said there was no viable alternative to his government and that if it fell now, the only alternative would be early elections.